svgeesus/ondesModulaire/Patch.md

 - keyboard with shake (using Roli Seaboard)
 - bague (using Roli Seaboard glide)
 - touche (using Roli Seaboard aftertouch)
-- pins (designed but not yet built)
+- pins (designed, but not yet built)
 - soft filter, controlled from tiroir or foot pedal, more of a mellow to sharp tone control
 - switching and level controls for the 4 speaker sounds
 - palme speaker, or digital emulation of one